plachta-zabatt/ArduinoCore-samd/README.md

 ## License and Credits

 This core has been developed by Arduino LLC in collaboration with Atmel.
-This fork developed by Justin Mattair of MattairTech LLC.
+This fork developed by Justin Mattair of Electronic Cats SAPI de CV. based in developed by Justin Mattair of MattairTech LLC.

 ```
   Copyright (c) 2015 Arduino LLC.
 All right reserved.
   Copyright (c) 2017-2018 MattairTech LLC.
+All right reserved.
+   Copyright (c) 2018-2020 Electronic Cats SAPI de CV.
 All right reserved.

   This library is free software; you can redistribute it and/or
   modify it under the terms of the GNU Lesser General Public